 Read more about Wickr security here.

 Signal invites you to share securely.
 It boasts state-of-the-art end-to-end encryption supported by the open-source Signal Protocol.
-Just like the apps above, no one — not even Signal itself — can listen to or read your messages.
+Like the apps above, no one — not even Signal — can listen to or read your messages.

 Encryption in the Local Wi-Fi Network

-1. Enter the IP address of the router in the address bar of your web browser and enter the admin panel.
+1. Enter the router’s IP address in the address bar of your web browser and enter the admin panel.
 This is usually 192.168.1.0 or 192.168.1.1.
-If none of these work, try checking the bottom of your router to get the correct IP address.
+If none work, check the bottom of your router to get the correct IP address.

 2. Log in to the admin panel by entering the username and password.